Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems: Case Study

+\begin{rem} Note that while the true system dynamics are described in \eqref{E:sys2}, they are unknown to the controller.
+The controller only has access to the trajectory data and the parameters required in Algorithm \ref{alg: one_time}.
+Hence, the choice of model does not affect the proposed control technique.
+Without real data, we can only leverage numerical ODE solvers based on the exact model \eqref{E:sys2} to generate trajectory data.
+One can also randomly choose the aforementioned coefficients in \eqref{E:sys2}; regardless, we only need an estimation of the parameters as mentioned in Section \ref{sec: proxy} for GRS evaluation and subsequent control synthesis.
+We would also like to refer readers interested in other simulations to \href{https://github.com/TahaShafa/reachable\_predictive\_control}{{https://github.com/TahaShafa/reachable\_predictive\_control}}, which includes video visualizations. \Qed \end{rem}

-In the simulation, we aim to reach a neighborhood of any point on the boundary of the GRS for $T = 0.25$.
+In the simulation, we aim to reach a neighborhood of any point on the boundary of the underestimated GRS for $T = 0.25$.
 To succinctly represent and demonstrate the effectiveness of the proposed algorithm, we test it across four scenarios with different settings of the parameters $(\dt, \epsilon, k)$ and display the controlled paths in a single picture.
 Since the theoretical result on the guaranteed accuracy does not distinguish between target points, we randomly sample points on the boundary of the GRS.
 Detailed settings for $(\dt, \epsilon, k)$ are A: $ (0.0001, 0.005, 5)$; B: $(0.0005, 0.01, 6)$; C: $ (0.0008, 0.08, 12)$; D: $(0.0015, 0.10, 40)$.
 The theoretical accuracy, indicated by $r$, can be computed based on the chosen parameters and is equal to $0.18, 1.11, 3.48, 18.83$ for the four cases, respectively.

 The controlled trajectories for A-D are presented as shown in Figure \ref{fig: path2}.
 We choose to present only a zoomed-in view of the control signal for Scenario B to demonstrate the piecewise constant shape resulting from a short period of the learning cycle.
-One can observe that the GRS is not an Euclidean ball, with the l.h.s. being slightly larger.
-However, since $a$ is not large compared to $b$, it can satisfy condition \eqref{E: cond} in this example.
 The accuracy across scenarios A-D decreases as predicted.
 Specifically, Scenario A closely adheres to the trackable path, while D significantly deviates from the intended trackable path.
 As depicted in the r.h.s. picture of Figure \ref{fig: path2}, there are three sub-intervals within each learning cycle $n$, corresponding to $u_{n,j}$ for $j=0,1,2$.